newjersey/navigator.business.nj.gov/web/roadmaps/tasks/register-for-taxes.md

 callToActionLink: "https://www.state.nj.us/treasury/revenue/gettingregistered.shtml"
 callToActionText: "Register My Business for Taxes"
 ---
+Now that you formed your business, you need to file for taxes with the State.

 It's time to register your business for State taxes with the Division of Revenue.
 Doing so will tell the State more about your business and determine what taxes you're liable for.
 The form you will be filing for this task is often referred to as NJ-Reg.

-To complete this task, you must have:
+To complete this application, you must have:
 - `Entity ID|entity-id` (not required for general partnership or sole proprietorship)
 - `NAICS code|naics`
 - `EIN|ein`